Skip to main content

 Image

-You'll never find yourself hungry when on a cruise, especially when the newer ships can have upwards of twenty different dining venues onboard!
+You'll never go hungry on a cruise, especially when the newer ships can have upwards of twenty different dining venues onboard!

 Each cruise ship has select venues that are complimentary and others that cost extra.
 These can include signature steakhouses, sushi and hibachi restaurants, and Italian eateries.
 Newer ships, of course, have much more to choose from.

-Therefore, it's important to understand what places are included in the cost of cruise fare and which come with a surcharge.
+Therefore, it's important to understand what places are included in the cruise fare and which have a surcharge.
 Depending on the cruise line and type of specialty restaurant, the additional fee could be as low as $20 per person or as high as $80 per person.

 Internet